ecridge/icetimer/README.md

 When the timer reaches zero, the current game will automatically be advanced but the clock for the next game will not start until the play button is pressed; this gives time for the new teams to be read out.
-You can also use the spacebar instead of the play/pause button.
+You can also use the spacebar instead of the play/pause button, and Shift-`+` and Shift-`–` to move freely between games.

 The match list will slowly scroll up the screen as games are played.
 The horizontal bars indicate the current position in the list and within the